Meet the Team

 Anant Deshwal

-Assistant Professor of Biology, Bradley University, Secretariat member and Director of Community Program - Ethno-ornithology World Atlas (EWA).
+Assistant Professor of Biology, Bradley University, Secretariat member, and Director of Community Program - Ethno-ornithology World Atlas (EWA).
 I am a quantitative field ecologist and conservation biologist.
-I focus on how anthropogenic disturbances are affecting the inter-species interactions.
-My lab also focuses on understanding Traditional Ecological Knowledge and its importance in conservation.
-I had received my Ph.D from the University of Arkansas and Postdoc from the University of Tennessee.
-For more info visit: adeshwal.com
+I focus on how anthropogenic disturbances affect interspecific interactions.
+My lab focuses on understanding how urbanization, agriculture, and climate change affect plant-insect-bird interactions and their impact on ecosystem functioning.

 Brianna Cook